analytics-api

 Client-Side Validation Layer

 Add a validation layer between your data layer and your tag manager.
-This catches errors at the source:
+This catches errors at the source.
+Understanding event tracking architecture and a well-designed data layer is a prerequisite here — validation is only as strong as the structure it checks against.

 class EventValidator {